Meet Our Team

 Jim Southern is a founding partner of Pacific Lake Partners.
 His personal portfolio includes more than 40 search funds.
-During the early stages of his career, he was a beneficiary of search fund investors
+During the early stages of his career, he was a beneficiary of search fund investors.

 His first search resulted in the acquisition of Uniform Printing, a $43 million company specializing in printing of specialty insurance documents, where he served as the CEO and the chairman for ten years.
 Southern currently serves on many boards of search fund operating companies.
 He holds an MBA from the Harvard Business School.

-He is a former senior associate dean of the Harvard Business School's MBA program, a Baker Foundation professor and senior associate dean and director of Harvard Business School's publication activities.
-His research and experience have given him a world-recognized expertise in solving complex managerial problems and foreseeing future business trends.
+Dr. Steven C. Wheelwright, is a former senior associate dean of the Harvard Business School's MBA program, a Baker Foundation professor and senior associate dean and director of Harvard Business School's publication activities.
+His research and experience have given him world-recognized expertise in solving complex managerial problems and foreseeing future business trends.

-"Strategic Management of Technology and Innovation", 4th ed.; "Operations, Strategy, and Technology - Pursuing the Competitive Edge"; and "Dynamic Manufacturing: Creating the Learning Organization" are few of his books.
+"Strategic Management of Technology and Innovation", 4th ed.; "Operations, Strategy, and Technology - Pursuing the Competitive Edge"; and "Dynamic Manufacturing: Creating the Learning Organization" are a few of his books.

 Most of his career is based around venture capital activities.
 He has backed many leading companies in a variety of different industries.
 Burr received his B.A. cum Laude, from Harvard College and his MBA from Harvard Business School.

-Matthew received his B.A.
-Cum Laude from Harvard University, and has a Master's Degree in Environmental Management from Duke University.
+Matthew received his B.A. cum Laude from Harvard University, and has a master’s degree in Environmental Management from Duke University.

 Tom Cassutt is the Managing Partner of TD Investment Company, which has made investments in more than eighty private companies.
 He is also the CFO of American Security Products, a leading manufacturer of high-security safes.
 He currently sits on the board of American Security Products, Columbia Sanitary Products, Scottish American Insurance Services, and Positive Coaching Alliance.

 He served as Controller, Vice President of Sales and Co-President of Nelson Nameplate Company, a manufacturer of durable graphics and membrane switches based in Los Angeles, California.
-Before joining Nelson, he worked as an engineer with IBM Corporation from 1982 to 1984.Also, as a board member for Glendale Memorial Hospital Foundation, The San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
+Before joining Nelson, he worked as an engineer with IBM Corporation from 1982 to 1984.
+Dave has been a board member for Glendale Memorial Hospital Foundation, The San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.

-Dave received his Bachelor’s Degree in Industrial Engineering from Northwestern University.
+Dave received his bachelor’s degree in Industrial Engineering from Northwestern University.
 He is currently on the board of Nelson-Miller, American Security Products, Columbia Sanitary Products, CALO and Gogotech.

 Bob Dahl is currently a private investor, focusing on the healthcare industry.
-He is a director of several private companies and also a member of the Board of Trustees of the Cancer Research Institute.
+He is a Director of several private companies and also a member of the Board of Trustees of the Cancer Research Institute.

-Earlier, he was the co-founder and Chief Operating Officer of Arrowhawk Capital Partners, an investment company and the Vice President of Strategic Business Development and Vice Chairman of the Board of Directors of Golden Pond Healthcare, Inc. He served as co-head of healthcare investment banking in North America at Credit Suisse First Boston.
+He was the co-founder and Chief Operating Officer of Arrowhawk Capital Partners, an investment company and the Vice President of Strategic Business Development and Vice Chairman of the Board of Directors of Golden Pond Healthcare, Inc. He served as co-head of healthcare investment banking in North America at Credit Suisse First Boston.

-Later he served as the head of Global Healthcare for the Carlyle Group (from April 1999 until June 2006), a leading private equity firm, where he was responsible for the firm's investments in the healthcare field.
+Later in his career, Bob served as the head of Global Healthcare for the Carlyle Group (from April 1999 until June 2006), a leading private equity firm, where he was responsible for the firm's investments in the healthcare field.